 Issue

-I can not understand why ts complains about return option[optionTextKey]
+I can not understand why ts complains about return option[optionTextKey] with this message:

 Type TTextKey cannot be used to index type TOption